equigley2/living_room_ml/README.md

 <h3>Creating Targets</h3>
 To create my target images I wrote my code to identify all of the unique color values from my segmented images.
 I took the unqiue colors values and looped through each object creating a mask and asking the user for input if the object was a couch or not.
 To help this go by faster, I found the frequency of each color value and sorted my list to start with the highest frequency colors first with the rationale being that the sofa will be one of the largest objects in the room and therefore towards the top of the list.
+I did this for approximately 700 images and saved the sofa as black and white as shown earlier.

 <p align="center">
   <img src='images/sample_mask1.png' height=200/></p>